vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Making Procedural Shaders
 -------------------------------------

+You probably know about materials and how they work.
+Fact is, all materials are shaders.
+But when we apply a vertex or fragment shader to the material, it gives us lower level access to customize its effects.

 Procedural shaders (or simply shaders) are textures that are created by mathematical and algorithmic means.
 It is a piece of code that is run on the GPU or graphics card.
 They can provide a range of effects such as making an object look cartoony or simulating a candle flame.
 If you’ve used programs like Blender or Substance Designer to create material images, then you’ve seen this in action.
 The difference is that these programs automatically generate the shader code for you.
 To make custom designs and effects, you will have to dive into the code yourself.

 Project Athena has support for vertex and fragment shaders on shape and material entities alongside avatars.
 These shaders are based on the GLSL shader language, which uses the syntax and features of the C programming language.
 It does not have support for geometry, tessellation and evaluation, or compute shaders.